HongGuo001/HongGuo.github.io/_pages/about.md

 # Recent News
 * Congratulations!
 My two students will give presentations at the 2020 STLE Tribology Frontiers Virtual Conference on Nov.9-13.
-* My first book chapter on <b> Ionic liquids as high-performance lubricants and lubricant additives to Ionic Liquids </b> has been accepted by <i>Ionic liquid</i>
+* My first book chapter on <b> Ionic liquids as high-performance lubricants and lubricant additives </b> has been accepted by <i>Ionic Liquids - Thermophysical Properties and Applications</i>

 # Academic Services
 * June 2020, <b>Ionic liquids: Advanced Lubricants and Lubricants Additives </b> is published on Magazine: <i>The Rochester Engineer</i>